vberlier/mcpack/README.md

 loot_table = pack['test'].loot_tables['foo']

 print(loot_table.pools)  # []
+print(loot_table.type)  # 'generic'
 ```

-The `pools` attribute can be set in the constructor.
-It mirrors the `pools` property of the loot table JSON file format.
+All the attributes can be set in the constructor.
+They mirror the root properties of the loot table JSON file format.

 > Check out the [wiki](https://minecraft.gamepedia.com/Loot_table) for further details.